r-xue/pipeline/docs/source/dependencies.rst

 .. note::

-    `casadata` and `almatasks` is no longer required for ``CASA6>=6.6.1``. already bundled inside the CASA+Pipeline release/prerelease tarball. `casaconfig` is implictlye required by `casatasks``
+    `casadata` and `almatasks` are no longer required for ``CASA6>=6.6.1``.
+Already bundled inside the CASA+Pipeline release/prerelease tarball. `casaconfig` is implicitly required by `casatasks``

-Additional Depdencies required by Pipeline
+Additional Dependencies Required by Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  - Python (see ``requirements.txt``)

  - cachetools
  - mako
  - pypubsub
  - intervaltree
  - logutils
  - ps_mem
  - astropy
  - bdsf (for VLASS source detection & mask creation)

  - \*unix-cmd

  - ImageMagick
  - the "convert" cmd:
  - Linux only for generating thumbnails; macOS uses "sips" which comes with OS.
  - Also used by ImageMagickWriter from matplotlib.animation in hsd/tasks/common/rasterutil.py (only for developers)
  - the "montage" cmd: required from hifa_renorm
  - poppler-utils
  - the "pdfunite" cmd: required from hifa_renorm
  - Git: for obtaining the Pipeline revision description string.
  - Xvfb/xvfb-run: xvfb from OS is required for the casampi module, which is mandatory for running
  - uncompress: used by tec_maps.py in CASA for VLA pipeline task hifv_priorcals

 Optional Dependencies